sauradip/SPOT/README.md

 ### Acknowlegement

-This code repository has borrowed some parts of [SSTAP](https://github.com/wangxiang1230/SSTAP).
+This code repository has borrowed some parts of [SSTAP](https://github.com/wangxiang1230/SSTAP) and [BMN](https://github.com/JJBOY/BMN-Boundary-Matching-Network).
 We thank the author for open-sourcing their codes and clarifying the doubts.

 ## Citation
 If you find this project useful for your research, please use the following BibTeX entry.